 Let me explain.

-When you first start a company, it is a blank canvas, and you need to start inspiring people to believe in what you are doing.
+When you first build a startup, it is a blank canvas, and you need to start inspiring people to believe in what you are doing.
 First, you may get your friends or spouse to believe.
 Then, you may get a co-founder, or team members to believe.

 As time goes on, you are constantly recruiting more and more people to believe, like users, partners, or investors.
 At the end of the day, startups are a collection of people with shared beliefs, and as the belief in your mission grows, the stronger your startup becomes.